benner/rtl8812eu/README.md

 ## Use with OpenIPC
 The driver has been integrated into the default FPV firmware for SSC30KQ, SSC338Q, and SSC377DE since [this commit](https://github.com/OpenIPC/firmware/commit/64228b686002b2fd8fd2cbf722a1a6cb7aad9650).
 For other platforms, see the tutorial [here in OpenIPC Wiki](https://github.com/OpenIPC/wiki/blob/master/en/fpv-bl-m8812eu2-wifi-adaptors.md).
-Or, download pre-built firmware with this driver from [here](https://github.com/libc0607/openipc-firmware).